Discover the Top Epoxy for Deep Pour and River Table with Consideration for Viscosity and Pot Life

 - CHILL ICE 2™ Ultra Clear Casting Epoxy Resin: This epoxy resin has a water-like viscosity, making it ideal bigger projects and commonly used for full 2″ thick river tables.

-- CHILL DEEP POUR™ Ultra Deep Pour 2-3″ : This epoxy resin has a water-like viscosity, making it perfect for deep pours.
+- TECHNO CAST™ Ultra Deep Pour 2-3″ : This epoxy resin has a water-like viscosity, making it perfect for deep pours.
 Formulated for bigger projects between 2-3″ thick in a single pour.

 The importance of the Working Time.